 6. Regular practice

-Your child has a school reading diary.
-Try to write in it regularly with positive comments and any concerns.
+Your child has a school reading record.
+Try to write in it regularly with positive comments and any sounds/words that they found tricky.
 Your child will then know that you are interested in their progress and that you value reading.

 9. Favourite stories